cybercongress/go-cyber/docs/run_validator.md

 E.G. the number of active validators is available at: `localhost:26657/validators`

-4. If your node has not started well from the genesis, you must set current link for cosmosd to cyber daemon:
+4. If your node did not launch correctly from the genesis, you need to set the current link to cosmosd for cyber daemon:

 ```bash
 ln -s $DAEMON_HOME/upgrade_manager/genesis current
 ```

-Also, if you joined testnet **after** chain upgrade happend, you must point your current link to new location (with approptiate upgraded binaty file in it):
+If you joined the testnet **after** a chain upgrade happened, you must point your current link to a new location (with an approptiatly upgraded binary file):

 ```bash
 mkdir $DAEMON_HOME/upgrade_manager/upgrades